Rubrics-project/WeCheckUx/backend/README.md

 ## How to Run :mechanic:

 1. Clone this repository
-2. Navigate to the front-end directory with `cd backend`
+2. Navigate to the backeend directory with `cd backend`
-3. Install dependencies with `npm install`
+3. Run `composer install`
-4. Run the development server with `php artisan serve`
+4. Run `php artisan serve`
 5. Run the development server with Xamp or Mamp

 ## Contributing